Books »Current Affairs, Culture & Social History

-An epic tale of two ordinary individuals thrown into the extraordinary and surreal world of the Gallipoli campaign as soldiers of the First AIF in WWI.
+An epic tale of two ordinary individuals thrown into the extraordinary and surreal world of the Gallipoli campaign as soldiers of the First AIF in World War I.

 Percy Black and Harry Murray were plain hard-working Australians whose paths crossed in Western Australia when they enlisted in support of country and empire.
-The powerful narrative paints a complex…Read more »
+The powerful narrative paints…Read more »

 by Annie Boyd

 The elegant, ultra-modern S.S.
 Koombana arrived in Western Australia in March 1909.
 After only three years of Nor’-West service, the ship and her entire complement disappeared in a late-summer cyclone off the Pilbara coast.
 The vessel has never been found and the tragedy remains unexplained.